How Direct Engagement with Users Shaped KeyGrip’s Path Forward

 For Megan Moynahan, a biomedical engineer and founder of KeyGrip, the goal was clear—develop an implantable device to restore hand function for people with cervical spinal cord injuries (SCI).
 The science was strong, and the need was well-documented.
 But one crucial question remained: How would potential users and surgeons actually perceive it?

-Through the Praxis SCI Incubate Program, KeyGrip gained direct access to Persons with SCI Lived Experience (PLEX) and regulatory experts.
+Through the Praxis 2024 SCI Incubate Program, KeyGrip gained direct access to Persons with Lived Experience (PLEX) of SCI and regulatory experts.
 These conversations reshaped their messaging, reintroduced a product feature they had ruled out, and provided a clear roadmap for entering the Canadian market.

 KeyGrip’s initial assumption was that anyone with SCI seeking more independence would want to improve their hand function.
 But through focus groups with PLEX members, they uncovered a more complex reality—potential users had concerns about surgical risks, recovery time, and the fear of losing existing function.